-Each young person placed at Fastbridge will have a behavioural management plan and risk assessment prepared for them.
-This will identify known risk related behaviour and how these risks are best managed; the young people are involved in preparing these plans as their responses to risk management and their views on their own risk related behaviours will form an important part of how staff manage these known risks.
+Behavioural Risk and Management Plans (BRAMP): Each young person will have behavioural risk and management prepared for them upon their arrival with the information provided.
+This will identify known risk-related behaviour and how these risks are best managed.
+This is a fluid document and will be updated in line with behavioural risks displayed throughout the placement.
+It is important to Apple Orchard that the young people are involved in these plans as their responses to risk management and their views on their own risk related behaviours will form an important part of how staff manage these known risks.
 These assessments are updated by the Care team at regular intervals throughout their placement and in the event on any additional risk factors being identified.
 They include reviews of recent Incidents and whether risk management factors have been successful or require changes.

-Key working programme

-Each young person is allocated a key worker, who is their first point of contact when assisting them with their care needs these include behavioural issues, behaviour management measures and liaising with outside agencies to ensure the needs of the young person are met.
+Key working program: Each young person is allocated a key worker, who is their first point of contact when assisting them with their care needs, these include behavioural issues, behaviour management measures and liaising with outside agencies to ensure the needs of the young person are met.
 Key workers produce a monthly progress report and Statutory Review report for each young person.

-Group and Individual Supervision

-Staff benefit from both individual supervision, with a line manager which takes place every 4-6 weeks and group supervision, facilitated by one of the home's therapists; allowing them to gain insight and work through issues which arise from working with young males with harmful sexual behaviour.
+Group and Individual Supervision: Staff benefit from both individual supervision, with a line manager which takes place every 4-6 weeks and group supervision, facilitated by one of the home's therapists;

+allowing them to gain insight and work through issues which arise from working with young males with harmful sexual behaviour.
-GOAL, SNAP and SNAPB Tests

-The school use the GOAL, SNAP and SNAP B Tests in order to monitor progress, development and achievements for the young people within the school.
+GOAL, SNAP and SNAPB Tests: The school uses the GOAL, SNAP, and SNAP B Tests in order to monitor progress, development, and achievements for the young people within the school.

-GOAL is a formative assessment for literacy, numeracy, science and ICT.
-This is a multichoice test which can give National Curriculum levels for each subject.
+GOAL is a formative assessment for literacy, numeracy, science, and ICT.
+This is a multi-choice test which can give National Curriculum levels for each subject.

 SNAP is a Special Needs Assessment Profile.
 This profiles specific learning difficulties and related factors, and gives follow-up suggestions for both teachers and parents, all in a user-friendly and comprehensive package where pupils work on the computer.
-We have found this programme very accurate and useful.
+We have found this program very accurate and useful.

-SNAPB - SNAP-Behaviour brings to behavioural, emotional and social difficulties the insights and practical strategies that SNAP-SpLD brings to specific learning difficulties.
-Again, a computer programme that is user friendly for the pupils to gauge how their behaviour can be measured monitored and strategies suggested to minimise problems.
+SNAPB - SNAP-Behaviour brings to behavioural, emotional, and social difficulties the insights and practical strategies that SNAP-SpLD brings to specific learning difficulties.
+Again, there is a computer program that is user friendly for the pupils to gauge how their behaviour can be measured monitored and strategies suggested to minimise problems.

-A consistent staff team who uses clear and firm boundaries

-Staff provide a nurturing, homely environment for the young people to develop emotional resilience and positive relationships with each other and the adults who care for them.
+A consistent staff team who uses clear and firm boundaries: Staff provide a nurturing, homely environment for the young people to develop emotional resilience and positive relationships with each other and the adults who care for them.